- What do I need for the first lesson?

 - Bag for carrying lesson materials

-- Recording Device such as an iPhone to record parts of the lesson
+- Recording Device such as a phone to record parts of the lesson

 - Suzuki CDs Vol 2-4